A simple symmetric exclusion process driven by an asymmetric tracer particle: Introduction

-{\bf Note added in proof}: After this work was made public, Lobaskin and Evans~\cite{evans-lobaskin-2020} uploaded a preprint where they consider a similar model, but with many {\em totally asymmetric} tracer particles.
+{\bf Note added in proof}: After this work was made public, Lobaskin and Evans uploaded a preprint~\cite{evans-lobaskin-2020} where they consider a similar model, but with many {\em totally asymmetric} tracer particles.
+We note however that they work in the totally asymmetric setting in which many of the computations simplify considerably.
 Unlike this work, they exploit the connection of this model to the zero range process to derive their results.